lookyhooky/toolchest/README.md

 # ToolChest

-A module full of practical tools.
-The true purpose of toolchest is to aid the author in learning javascript from the ground up.
+A module full of functional tools.
+The true purpose of toolchest is to aid the author in learning functional javascript from the ground up.
+It is inspired by Ramda, though the functions are written to be easy to understand.

 ## Usage

-This module is a static object of methods.